 The total flow variability is calculated using the data of case 4 (Fig. 7c).
-As expected, the total flow variability is larger than the flow variability resulting from either the spatial rainfall variability (case 2, Fig. 6) or from the climate variability alone (case 3, Fig. 7).
-The partitioning of the total flow variability into its individual sources is presented for all three locations in Fig. 8.
+As expected, the total flow variability is larger than the flow variability resulting from either the spatial rainfall variability (case 2, Fig. 6) or from the climate variability alone locations in Fig. 8.
 Results indicate that climate variability is the dominant contributor of the total variability of flow in the catchment.
 This applies to peak flows analyzed at all three locations in the urban drainage system.
-The highest contribution of the climate variability to total variability is for location B, 83% for 2.2 years return period, and decreases for longer return periods to 57% for the 30 years return period.
-This decreasing trend was found to be less prominent for locations A and C, but statistically significant for all three locations as supported by a trend analysis using the Mann-Kendall test (Kendall, 1975; Mann, 1945).
-For location A, the relative mean contribution of the climate variability was found to be around 81%.
-For location C, the mean contribution of climate variability was found to be 75% for the 2 to 10 year return periods, decreasing to 62% for the 30 year return period.
-Averaged over all three locations and all return periods the mean contribution of the climate variability to the total variability is 74%, leaving 26% contribution from spatial variability.
+The highest contribution of the climate variability to ratio between climate variability and total variability is for location B, 83% for 2.2 years return period, and decreases for longer return periods to 57% for the 30 years return period.
+This decreasing trend was found to be less

+35 (case 3, Fig. 7).
+The partitioning of the total flow variability into its individual sources components is presented for all three

+- 5 prominent for locations A and C, but statistically significant for all three locations as supported by a trend analysis using the Mann-Kendall test (Kendall, 1975; Mann, 1945).
+For location A, the relative mean contribution of the climate ratio between the climate and the total variability was found to be around 81%.
+For location C, the mean contribution of climate variability was found to be climate variability accounts for 75% for the 2 to 10 year return periods, decreasing to 62% for the 30 year return period.
+Averaged over all three locations and all return periods the mean contribution of ratio between the climate variability - 10 to and the total variability is 74%, leaving 26% contribution from due to the addition of spatial variability.
 The results of the partitioning suggests that using traditional methods to quantify variability in urban drainage, such as bootstrapping, will likely result in an underestimation of the variability (and uncertainty) as only the climate variability will be represented.
 This is especially important for return periods that are longer than 10 years.
-While the use of spatially distributed rainfall data can supply valuable information for sewer network design (based on rainfall with return periods from 5 to 15 years), it will become even more important when performing flood risk assessments of extreme events (larger return periods).
+While the use of spatially distributed rainfall data can supply valuable information for sewer network design (based on rainfall with return periods from 5 to 15 years), it will become - 15 even more important when performing flood risk assessments of extreme events (larger return periods).